NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 to each other and to the ground.
 We solved this by choosing very carefully a large set of representative images.

+We recommend that the process outlined below first be practiced with just a couple of images on a small region, which will make it much faster to iron out any issues.

 The first step is to fetch the underlying LOLA DEM.
 We use the 20 meter/pixel one, resampled to 1 meter/pixel, creating a DEM named ``ref.tif``.